spysystem/soap-maker/README.md

    # ./install.sh
    ```

-3. This will place three files on the root of your project folder:
+3. This will place two files on the root of your project folder:
    ```
    # ls
    build.sh     composer.json